axsh/openvnet/docs/content/creating-virtual-networks/two-networks-router.md

 Now we are add the actual routes.

 These commands bring everything together.
-They well OpenVNet to use the `route_link` and the simulated interfaces we just created to set up a router that can connect the networks `nw-test1` and `nw-test2`.
+They tell OpenVNet to use the `route_link` and the simulated interfaces we just created to set up a router that can connect the networks `nw-test1` and `nw-test2`.

 ```bash
 vnctl routes add \